-You should inspect the box the system was shipped in and note if it was damaged in any way.
+You should inspect the box the SuperServer 6027R-TRF was shipped in and note if it was damaged in any way.
 If the server itself shows damage you should file a damage claim with the carrier who delivered it.

-Decide on a suitable location for the SuperServer 7047R-TRF.
+Decide on a suitable location for the rack unit that will hold the SuperServer 6027R-TRF.
 It should be situated in a clean, dust-free area that is well ventilated.
 Avoid areas where heat, electrical noise and electromagnetic fields are generated.
 You will also need it placed near a grounded power outlet.
-Be sure to read the Rack and Server Precautions in the next section.
+Read the Rack and Server Precautions in the next section.